Takeshi-Sakamoto5/ArcOS/README.md

 ArcOS Lite, analyze whether I should change jobs within the next year.

-ArcOS Lite, outline the main factors in choosing between Option A and Option B.
+ArcOS Lite, outline the main factors between Option A and Option B.

-ArcOS Lite, list options for reducing my workload without sacrificing results.
+ArcOS Lite, list options for reducing my workload.

 ArcOS Lite, help me choose between these three projects.

-ArcOS Lite, summarize the key points of this conversation so far.
+ArcOS Lite, summarize the key points so far.

 Expected Output Format

 Goal → Analysis → Options → Recommendation

-ArcOS Lite delivers a stable, aligned, drift-free reasoning structure without exposing the deeper clone mechanics of full ArcOS.

-✔ Quick Test — Confirming ArcOS Lite Activation
+✔ Quick Test — Confirming Activation

-After activation, type for example:
+Type:

 “ArcOS Lite, analyze whether I should change jobs within the next year.”

 You should receive:

-Goal — a precise restatement of your objective

-Analysis — clear decomposition of the situation
+Goal

+Analysis

-Options — structured alternatives
+Options

-Recommendation — aligned with your stated priorities
+Recommendation

-If the response matches this structure with no drift, ArcOS Lite is functioning correctly.
+If the structure is stable and drift-free, ArcOS Lite is active.

-Tip: Use concrete questions like
-“analyze whether I should do X” or “help me choose between A and B”, rather than vague prompts like “my current situation”.

-2.2 Full ArcOS — About the Author’s Cognitive Clone
+2.2 Full ArcOS — Author’s Cognitive Clone

-The full ArcOS described in this repository is a cognitive clone built specifically for the author (Takeshi Sakamoto) through long-term, high-volume, multi-session interaction with ChatGPT 5.1.

-It includes:
+The full ArcOS:

-a stabilized value hierarchy
+reconstructs the author’s value hierarchy

-long-chain reasoning pathways
+stabilizes reasoning pathways

-personal threshold models

-structural abstraction patterns

-selection and filtering signatures
+preserves decision thresholds

+maintains long-term consistency

-This version cannot be reproduced automatically for other users.
+It cannot be shared or reproduced automatically.

-Why the Full Version Is Not Public

-ArcOS is a Cognitive Clone OS — the full version necessarily reflects the author’s own cognitive structure, so it cannot be distributed as-is.

-Can Others Build Their Own ArcOS?

-Yes, in principle.
-ArcOS is a natural-language OS, meaning:
+Others can build their own ArcOS in principle, because it is a natural-language OS, not code.

-no code is required

-no model modification is required

-the architecture is transparent

-any user can refine ChatGPT into their own deterministic structure

-A formal “Build Your Own ArcOS” guide may be added in the future.

-3. What Is ArcOS? — A Cognitive Clone OS
+3. What Is ArcOS?

-ArcOS is a Cognitive Clone Operating System — a system that copies your cognitive structure and executes it deterministically, consistently, and at machine speed.
+ArcOS is a Cognitive Clone OS that:

+copies your cognitive structure

+stabilizes your reasoning

+executes it deterministically

-ArcOS is fundamentally not:
+ArcOS is not:

 a personality

-a chatbot

 an AI identity

-a recommender system
+a recommender

-an agent with its own goals
+an agent

-ArcOS is:

-✔ Your thinking pattern — extracted, stabilized, and executed as an OS

-It captures:
+It reconstructs:

-your abstraction habits

-your value hierarchy

-your reasoning pathways

-your threshold model

-your relevance filters

-your compression signature

-your conceptual link graph

-ArcOS outputs:

-“what you would decide under ideal cognitive conditions.”

-4. Core Innovations

-ArcOS introduces four architectural breakthroughs never before seen in cognitive systems.

-4.1 Cognitive Clone Architecture

-ArcOS clones your cognitive structure:

 abstraction habits